East African campaign (World War II): British East Africa (Kenya)

 On 1 June, the first South African unit arrived at the port of Mombasa in Kenya and by the end of July, the 1st South African Infantry Brigade Group had arrived.
 On 13 August, the 1st South African Division was formed and by the end of 1940, about 27,000 South Africans were in East Africa, in the 1st South African Division, the 11th (African) Division and the 12th (African) Division.
 Each South African brigade group consisted of three rifle battalions, an armoured car company and signal, engineer and medical units.
 By July, under the terms of a war contingency plan, the 2nd (West Africa) Infantry Brigade, from the Gold Coast (Ghana) and the 1st (West Africa) Infantry Brigade from Nigeria, were provided for service in Kenya by the Royal West African Frontier Force (RWAFF).
 The 1st (West African) Brigade, the two KAR brigades and some South African units, formed the 11th (African) Division.
 The 12th (African) Division had a similar formation with the 2nd (West African) Brigade.

 At dawn on 17 June, the Rhodesians supported a raid by the SDF on the Italian desert outpost of El Wak in Italian Somaliland about 90 mi north-east of Wajir.
 The Rhodesians bombed and burnt down thatched mud huts and generally harassed Italian troops.
 Since the main fighting at that time was against Italian advances towards Moyale in Kenya, the Rhodesians concentrated there.
-On 1 July, an Italian attack on the border town of Moyale, on the edge of the Ethiopian escarpment, where the tracks towards Wajir and Marsabit meet, was repulsed by a company of the 1st KAR and reinforcements were moved up.
-The Italians carried out a larger attack by about four battalions on 10 July, after a considerable artillery bombardment and after three days the British withdrew unopposed.
+On 1 July, Moyale, on the edge of the Ethiopian escarpment, where the tracks towards Wajir and Marsabit meet, was attacked.
+The Italians were repulsed by a company of the 1st KAR and reinforcements were moved up.
+The Italians carried out a larger attack by about four battalions on 10 July, after a considerable artillery bombardment and after three days the British withdrew unopposed, in the Capture of Moyale.
 The Italians eventually advanced to water holes at Dabel and Buna, nearly 100 km inside Kenya but lack of supplies prevented a further advance.